pinellolab/onboarding/README.md

 1. Install Microsoft Teams and VS Code (plus WSL 2 on Windows).
 2. Install VS Code extensions **Remote-SSH**, **Python**, **Jupyter**, **Copilot**.
+3. Provide your **MGH username** for cluster access.
-3. Generate an SSH key (if missing) and copy it to the cluster.
+4. Generate an SSH key (if missing) and copy it to ml007 (**you'll be prompted for your password once**).
-4. Provide your **MGH username** so the script can run the remote bootstrapper.
+5. Run the remote bootstrapper using passwordless SSH key authentication.

 ---